Designing Education

 A Place Where Everyone Wants to Be

-In Season 2, episode 8, Sofia Russo, Principal of High School for Media and Communications located in the Washington Heights neighborhood of New York City joins Robert Balfanz for a conversation about what is possible when school leaders, teachers, students, families and community members are given opportunities to engage in school redesign.
+In Season 2, Episode 8, Sofia Russo, Principal of High School for Media and Communications located in the Washington Heights neighborhood of New York City joins Robert Balfanz for a conversation about what is possible when school leaders, teachers, students, families and community members are given opportunities to engage in school redesign.
 With just a little support and structure, Media and Communications has instituted practices to incorporate wisdom from the perspectives of their full school community resulting in a school where everyone wants to be.
 As a result, learning and opportunities for post-secondary success expands.

 Graduation Requirements Leading to a Pathway for Each Student